Enterprise

 In production — 50-100x cost: A bug in production doesn't just need a technical fix.
 It triggers customer support interactions, emergency response procedures, potential data cleanup, communication to affected users, post-mortem meetings, and trust repair.
 The technical fix might take an hour; the total organizational cost can be days or weeks.

-The hidden costs most teams don't count
+The hidden costs most QA teams don't count

 The direct cost of fixing a bug is only the tip of the iceberg.
 The real expense hides in places most teams never measure.